kunle009/FoundationDesign/README.md

 The shear force plot is also displayed with critical shearforce showing at 1d from column the face
 ![Image](https://github.com/CodedKunz/FoundationDesign/blob/main/examples/shear_force.jpg?raw=true)

+## Installing the package

+If you want to install the `FoundationDesign` package, you run this one-liner:

+    pip install FoundationDesign

+**NOTE**: You need Python 3 to install this package (you may need to write `pip3` instead of `pip`).

+The library dependencies are listed in the file `requirements.txt`, but you only need to look at them if you clone the repository.
+If you install the package via `pip`, the listed dependencies should be installed automatically.

 ## Future Works

 The following are areas that will be implemented in future: